-I couldn’t hear everything the Councillors said at the meeting, because some of them speak quite softly and some have their backs to the public gallery.
-But I think a councillor said that last year about one hundred people had attended public consultation meetings about Calderdale’s Energy Future.
+At the Full Council meeting, some of the Councillors were a bit inaudible, but I think a councillor said that last year about one hundred people had attended public consultation meetings about Calderdale’s Energy Future.

 In April 2011, the Coalition Government’s Comprehensive Spending Review cut Leeds City Region local authorities’ budgets for publicly-funded home insulation programmes by 80%.
 Down from £20 million over three years, to £4 million.

-The coalition government justifies cutting local government funding for public services on the grounds that this will open up opportunities for private sector businesses, voluntary groups and social enterprises to provide these services instead.
-That’s the theory, and Calderdale’s Energy Future strategy seems to accept it and work within its terms.
+The Coalition Government justifies cutting local government funding for public services on the grounds that this will open up opportunities for private sector businesses, voluntary groups and social enterprises to provide these services instead.
+Calderdale’s Energy Future strategy seems to accept this theory and work within its terms.
 But it’s a very questionable policy.

 - encouraging householders and businesses to pay for energy efficiency improvements in their homes and business premises – mainly through the new Green Deal scheme.
 This is despite the fact that even the government’s own advisers on the Climate Change Committee have calculated that the Green Deal won’t work, and recommend instead that the Big Six energy companies should pay for insulating homes across the country, on a street by street basis.